aarong/feedme-spec/README.md

 ### Fundamentals

 The client steers the conversation.
-It initiates interaction by transmitting `Handshake`, `Action`, `FeedOpen`, and `FeedClose` messages as prescribed below.
+It initiates interaction by transmitting `Handshake`, `Action`, `FeedOpen`, and `FeedClose` messages.

-The server must transmit exactly one message in response to each client-originating message it receives.
-The server is not obligated to respond to client messages in the order that they are received.
+The server must transmit exactly one message in response to each client-originating message.
+The server need not respond to client messages in the order that they are received.

 - If a client message violates any part of the specification, including the sequencing requirements, then the server must respond with a